btc-vision/btc-runtime/docs/advanced/plugins.md

 ### Access Control Plugin

-Use u256 bit flags for role management (powers of 2):
+Use an enum with bit flags for role management (powers of 2):

 ```typescript
 import { u256 } from '@btc-vision/as-bignum/assembly';